 Surgical pathology studies the tissues of the body taken as biopsies (small samples taken for diagnosis) or as larger whole specimens or organs, such as a gallbladder diseased by calculi (stones).

-Cytopathology studies single or multiples cells, such as those taken from the female cervix as PAP smears.
+Cytopathology studies single or multiple cells, such as those taken from the female cervix as PAP smears.

 Autopsy pathology studies the body for disease processes after the death of the patient.